PCJPablo/Asynchronous-Chat-Application/README.md

-# Asynchronous-Chat-Application
+# Synchronous-Chat-Application
 First Assingment for my C# class.
-It is an asynchronous console chat application.
+It is a synchronous console chat application.

 To use this application run one instance with the parameter -server and start another instance with no parameters.
 To type a message hit "i" this will show the prompt ">>" which means you can type a message when you hit enter the other instance will